yeelunz/Traking/README.md

 - Extend by registering new preproc or model classes using the registries.
 - OCSort integration example: copy `pipeline.ocsort.yaml`, point `dataset.root` to your data, and run `python run_pipeline.py --config pipeline.ocsort.yaml`.
 Adjust the `params` section to swap detector weights or tweak OC-SORT hyper-parameters.
 The wrapper emits a single-object trajectory by sticking to the most consistent OC-SORT track (by ID/IoU, with score fallback).
 - StrongSORT integration example: copy `pipeline.strongsort.yaml`, update `dataset.root`, and run `python run_pipeline.py --config pipeline.strongsort.yaml`.
 Parameters mirror the OC-SORT wrapper (detector tuning + tracker hyper-parameters) with additional appearance bins for the lightweight colour histogram features bundled here.
+- ToMP integration example: copy `pipeline.tomp.yaml`, set `dataset.root`, drop the pretrained `tomp50.pth.tar` (or `tomp101.pth.tar`) into `libs/pytracking/pytracking/networks/`, and run `python run_pipeline.py --config pipeline.tomp.yaml`.
+Make sure each video has a matching `<video>.json` with the first-frame bounding box because ToMP requires it to initialize.
+- If you previously installed dependencies before ToMP support landed, run `pip install timm>=0.9.12` to pull in the missing backbone dependency.

 UI (optional):
 ```bat